Accessing CEFI data with Python#

 The package netcdf4 develop by UNIDATA is not needed in the import part of the python script.
 However, it is the essential package that support netCDF format output from Xarray and OPeNDAP access.
 The package matplotlib is also not needed in the import part of the python script.
 It is the essential package that support quick visualization from Xarray.

 On this page, we will explore the process of extracting a subset of model simualtion data produce from the regional MOM6 model.
-The model output is to support the Climate Ecosystem and Fishery Initiative.
+The model output is to support the Changing Ecosystem and Fishery Initiative.
 We will showcase how to utilize OPeNDAP for accessing the data and visualize it on an interactive map.
 The currently available data can be viewed here.
 The contents of this folder encompass historical simulations derived from the regional MOM6 model spanning the years 1993 to 2019.

 Import python packages#